Constitution of Louisiana: Louisiana Constitution of 1913

 A constitutional convention was called to re-fund the state debt and enlarge the powers of the New Orleans Sewer and Water Board.
 Concerns over possible Supreme Court constitutionality decisions led to a longer constitution with all sixty-six amendments to the Constitution of 1898 being included.
-Supreme Court Justices to be elected, more funding for education was provided, and five amendments to the Confederate Pension Plan.
+Supreme Court Justices to be elected, more funding for education was provided, and six amendments to the Confederate Pension Plan.

 Louisiana Constitution of 1921

 The Louisiana Constitution of 1921, was adopted in convention June 18, 1921.
 A major concern was validity of some provisions of the Constitution of 1913.

 Article IV: section 7; Authority to set minimum wage, regulate hours and working conditions for women and girls, with exceptions for agriculture and domestic service.
 Article IV: section 16; No law abolishing forced "heirship".
 Article VII: section 4; The Supreme Court justices increased to seven.
 Section 5; Supreme Court may sit in divisions of three, and two judges from the Court of Appeals may be called in for a third division to reduce backlogs.
 Section 6; Justices to be elected for a period of fourteen years.
 The constitution, the longest in Louisiana history (as of 2020), lasted fifty-three years.
 It removed all references to the French language and mandated that "the general exercises in the public schools... be conducted in the English language".